Pudgalavada: Pudgala thesis

 The Pudgalavādins asserted that while there is no ātman, there exists a pudgala (person) or sattva (being) which is neither a conditioned dharma nor an unconditioned dharma.
-This doctrine of the person was their method of accounting for karma, rebirth, and nirvana.
-For the Pudgalavādins, the pudgala was what underwent rebirth through successive lives in samsara and what experiences nirvana.
+This doctrine of the person was their method of accounting for karma, rebirth, and nirvāṇa.
+For the Pudgalavādins, the pudgala was what underwent rebirth through successive lives in saṃsāra and what experiences nirvāṇa.
 They defended this view through philosophical argument as well as scriptural citation.
-According to Thiện Châu and Richard Gombrich, they used the Bharaharasutta as a major reference for their view.
+According to Thiện Châu and Richard Gombrich, they used the Bhārahārasūtras a major reference for their view.
 This text states that the person (pudgala) is the bearer of the five aggregates, and that the taking up of them is craving and suffering:

-The Kathavatthu also mentions that the Pudgalavādins relied on the following statements by the Buddha: "there is a person who exerts for his own good" and "there appears a person who is reborn for the good and happiness of many, for showing compassion to the world of beings".
+The Kathāvatthu also mentions that the Pudgalavādins relied on the following statements by the Buddha: "There is a person who exerts for his own good" and "There appears a person who is reborn for the good and happiness of many, for showing compassion to the world of beings."
 The Pudgalavādins held that this person was "inexpressible" and indeterminate in its relation to the five aggregates and could not be said to be neither the same as the aggregates nor different.
 However, the person could not be denied entirely, for if this were so, nothing would get reborn and nothing would be the object of loving-kindness meditation.
-Thus, according to L.S.
-Cousins:The difference is that for the Voidist the person is a label for the aggregates experiences as objects of consciousness whereas for the personalist the relationship between the person and those objects cannot be described as either the same nor different.Thus this pudgala was the subject of experiences, the doer of wholesome and unwholesome actions, and the experiencer of karma, transmigration and nirvana.
-Yet it was also "indefinable" (avaktavya), neither a conditioned (samskrta) nor an unconditioned dharma (nirvana) and neither the same as nor different from the five aggregates.
-However, as Thiện Châu notes in his survey of their literature, the Pudgalavādins carefully developed this theory especially to be compatible with anatman and the middle way and thus the pudgala is "not an absolute reality totally separated from compounded things."
+Thus, according to L. S. Cousins:The difference is that for the voidist the person is a label for the aggregates experiences as objects of consciousness whereas for the personalist the relationship between the person and those objects cannot be described as either the same nor different.Thus this pudgala was the subject of experiences, the doer of wholesome and unwholesome actions, and the experiencer of karma, transmigration and nirvāṇa.
+Yet it was also "indefinable" (avāktavya), neither a conditioned (saṃskṛta) nor an unconditioned dharma (nirvāṇa) and neither the same as nor different from the five aggregates.
+However, as Thiện Châu notes in his survey of their literature, the Pudgalavādins carefully developed this theory especially to be compatible with anātman and the Middle Way and thus the pudgala is "not an absolute reality totally separated from compounded things."